Configuring IIS to support Estonian Digital ID-card for authentication

 Enabling clientcertnegotiation

-If we check certificate binding information again, we can see that Negotiate Client Certificate is now enabled:
+Checking certificate binding information again, Negotiate Client Certificate is now enabled:

 In-handshake authentication method is now enabled

-Note: Because session renegotiation is disabled with TLS 1.3, we must understand that authentication must happen on first page.
-If we already have one-way SSL connection with any website, renegotiation will fail if some parts of this site/page require it.
-So, if necessary, we must somehow solve this “landing” problem.
+Note: Because session renegotiation is disabled with TLS 1.3, it must be understood that authentication must happen on the first page.
+If a one-way SSL connection already exists with any website, renegotiation will fail if some parts of this site/page require it.
+So, if necessary, this landing problem must be solved.

 Authentication